-Source: National Commission on Population, Government of India. website: http://populationcommission.nic.in/facts1.htm# National Health Profile 2018, Ministry of Health and Family Welfare, Government of India; Economic Survey 2018-19, Government of India.
+$\textbf{Source:}\ National\ Commission\ on\ Population,\ Government\ of\ India.$ website: http://populationcommission.nic.in/facts1.htm#

 The principal reasons for the decline in the death rate after 1921 were increased levels of control over famines and epidemic diseases.
 The latter cause was perhaps the most important.
 The major epidemic diseases in the past were fevers of various sorts, plague, smallpox and cholera.
-But the single biggest epidemic was the influenza epidemic of 1918-19, which killed as many as 170 lakh people, or about 5% of the total population of India at that time.
+But the single biggest epidemic was the influenza epidemic of 1918-19, which killed as many as 125 lakh people, or about 5% of the total population of India at that time.
 (Estimates of deaths vary, and some are much higher.
 Also known as 'Spanish Flu', the influenza pandemic was a global phenomenon - see the box below.
 A pandemic is an epidemic that affects a very wide geographical area - see the glossary).